Yannan23/weather-app/README.md

 In this app, you can get:

-### `Real-Time Severe Weather Alerts – Get instant notifications about storms, tornadoes, and extreme weather conditions in your area`
+✅ Real-Time Severe Weather Alerts – Get instant notifications about storms, tornadoes, and extreme weather conditions in your area

-### `Live Radar & Tracking – Interactive maps with real-time radar, storm paths, and precipitation forecasts.`
+✅ Live Radar & Tracking – Interactive maps with real-time radar, storm paths, and precipitation forecasts.

-### `Accurate Local Forecasts – Hourly and 7-day forecasts powered by advanced meteorological data.`
+✅ Accurate Local Forecasts – Hourly and 7-day forecasts powered by advanced meteorological data.

-### `Safety Tips & Emergency Updates – Stay informed with expert advice and emergency preparedness tips.`
+✅ Safety Tips & Emergency Updates – Stay informed with expert advice and emergency preparedness tips.

 **Note: From light drizzles to life-threatening storms, StormWatch is your go-to app for staying safe and ahead of the weather.
 Download today and take control of your forecast! 🌩️📲**